 One should not remove more than 1500 ml of fluid during a single attempt as it can lead to re-expansion pulmonary edema.
 A chest x-ray is mandatory after performing thoracentesis to determine residual fluid and the presence of a pneumothorax.

 Congestive heart failure

 Current guidelines on the management of Pleural effusions

-Use of bedside ultrasound improves success rates and reduce the risk of pneumothorax during aspiration
+The use of bedside ultrasound improves success rates and reduces the risk of pneumothorax during aspiration